computee/s-keys/README.md

 s-keys
 ======

 Port of linux kernel jump labels to userspace.
-Uses GCC goto asm extension and a some other gcc/gas specific extensions (always online, .pushsection, section attributes).
+Uses GCC goto asm extension and some other gcc/gas specific extensions (always online, .pushsection, section attributes).

-Originally written by Jason Baron.
+Jump labels described in the kernel's jump_label.h:

+Jump labels provide an interface to generate dynamic branches using self-modifying code.
+Assuming toolchain and architecture support the result of a "if (static_key_false(&key))" statement is a unconditional branch (which defaults to false - and the true block is placed out of line).

+Original authors Jason Baron and Peter Zijlstra.

 See these two LWN articles for an introduction:

 http://lwn.net/Articles/412072/

 http://lwn.net/Articles/436041/

 Another good one on kernel elf special sections: